-Work Accidents can have serious and life-long consequences.
+Work injuries can have serious and life-long consequences.
+Get free advice from our Brisbane based Queensland workers compensation experts.

-Our team of Brisbane based injury lawyers are Queensland work injury compensation experts.
+Our team of Brisbane based work injury lawyers are Queensland workers compensation experts.
 Get free advice directly from our team led by Queensland Law Society accredited specialists.

 No upfront costs and nothing to pay unless we win.
 You can have your initial no-obligation meetings at our offices, at your home or over the phone.

-We will step you through the whole process in plain English.
-All initial advice is fully confidential and obligation free.
+We will step you through the whole legal process in plain English.
+All initial advice is fully confidential and obligation free to check if you may be eligible for compensation.

 Had a work related injury?
 Get free initial advice from our experts now.